Morita equivalences and the inductive blockwise Alperin weight condition for type $\mathsf A$: Preliminaries

 \subsection{Modules}

 We will recall some notation on modules over group algebras from \cite{BDR17} and \cite{Lin18}.
-Let $(K,\cO,k)$ be an $\ell$-modular system.
-We can assume that $K$ is a finite extension of $\mathbb Q_\ell$, $\cO$ is the ring of integers of $K$ over $\mathbb Z_\ell$ and $k$ is the residue filed of $\cO$.
-Assume further that $K$ is large enough for the finite groups considered.
+Let $(K,\cO,k)$ be an $\ell$-modular system, i.e., $\cO$ is a complete discrete valuation ring having a residue field $k$ of prime characteristic $\ell$ and a quotient field $K$ of characteristic zero.
+Assume further that $k$ is algebraically closed and $K$ contains all roots of unity whose order divides the exponent of the finite groups considered.
 Let $\Lambda\in\{\cO,k\}$.

 For a $\Lambda$-algebra $A$ which is finitely generated and projective as a $\Lambda$-module, we write $A$-mod for the category of left $A$-modules that are finitely generated and projective as a $\Lambda$-modules.
 We denote by $A^{\opp}$ the opposite algebra of $A$.
 Following \cite[2.A]{BDR17}, we denote the category of bounded complexes of $A$-mod by $\mathrm{Comp}^b(A)$, and denote the homotopy category of $\mathrm{Comp}^b(A)$ by $\mathrm{Ho}^b(A)$.
 In addition, $D^b(A)$ denotes the bounded derived category of $A$-mod.